ShannonSanders05/Project-Medical-Company-HR-Data-Analysis/README.md

 2. Create a visualization with the analysis of weekdays and months when most employees were late/absent (either for vacation or sick leave);

-3. Answer the following questions.
-Which heads of departments tend to forgive employees for lack of discipline?
+3. Which heads of departments tend to forgive employees for lack of discipline?
 Are there any favorites for any heads of departments?